Onit Documentation

 The final layer of security is the most granular of all, as it allows you to grant/deny access to individual elements in the Onit user interface, like Buttons and App Panels.

-Though explaining the details of user/group properties is outside the scope of this tutorial, we can cover how to leverage this type of set up to conditionally assign security to user interface elements.
+Though explaining the details of user/group properties is outside the scope of this tutorial, we can cover how to leverage this type of set up to assign security to user interface elements conditionally.

-Sticking with the Contracts app example from above, let’s say that we have a checkbox Field at the group-level named Can Close Contracts.
-If so, then we could create a Condition that checks this property for the current user.
-We could then assign this Condition to our Close Contracts Button, which would control whether it is hidden/displayed for any given user.
+Sticking with the Contracts app example from above, let’s say we have a checkbox Field at the group level named Can Close Contracts.
+If so, we could create a Condition that checks this property for the current user.
+We could then assign this Condition to our Close Contracts Button, controlling whether it is hidden or displayed for any given user.

 For example, we could create a Condition that uses the following Liquid: